-- 28. DEFINITIONS.
-As used in this Plan, and except as elsewhere defined herein, the following terms will have the following meanings: - "Award" means any award under the Plan, including any Option, Restricted Stock, Stock Bonus, Stock Appreciation Right, Restricted Stock Unit or award of Performance Shares. - "Award Agreement" means, with respect to each Award, the written or electronic agreement between the Company and the Participant setting forth the terms and conditions of the Award, which shall be in substantially a form (which need not be the same for each Participant) that the Committee has from time to time approved, and will comply with and be subject to the terms and conditions of this Plan. - "Board" means the Board of Directors of the Company. - "Cause" means any of the following: (i) a Participant's conviction of or plea of nolo contendere to a felony; (ii) an act by a Participant which constitutes gross misconduct in the performance of the Participant's employment obligations and duties; (iii) a Participant's act of fraud against the Company or any of its Subsidiaries; (iv) a Participant's theft or misappropriation of property (including without limitation intellectual property) of the Company or its Subsidiaries; (v) a material breach by a Participant of any confidentiality agreement with, or duties of confidentiality to, the Company or any of its Subsidiaries that involves the Participant's wrongful disclosure of material confidential or proprietary information (including without limitation trade secrets or other intellectual property) of the Company or of any of its Subsidiaries; (vi) a Participant's public disparagement of the Company, its Subsidiaries, its business, its employees or board members; and (vii) a Participant's continued material violation of the Participant's employment obligations and duties to the Company or a Subsidiary (other than due to the Participant's death or Disability) after the Company or the Subsidiary has delivered to the Participant a written notice of such violation that describes the basis for the Company or Subsidiary's belief that such violation has occurred and the Participant has not substantially cured such violation within thirty (30) calendar days after such written notice is given by the Company or Subsidiary.
-The determination as to whether a Participant is being terminated for Cause will be made in good faith by the Company and will be final and binding on the Participant. - "Code" means the United States Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder. - "Committee" means the Compensation Committee of the Board or those persons to whom administration of the Plan, or part of the Plan, has been delegated as permitted by law. - "Company" means Green Dot Corporation, or any successor corporation. - "Common Stock" means the Class A common stock of the Company.
+- (a) "Affiliate" means any corporation or other entity (including, but not limited to, subsidiaries, partnerships and joint ventures) controlled by the Company. - (b) "Actual Award" means as to any Performance Period, the actual award (if any) payable to a Participant for the Performance Period, subject to the Committee's authority under Section 3 to modify the award. - (c) "Board" means the Board of Directors of the Company. - (d) "Cash Incentive Pool" means the pool of funds available for distribution to Participants.
+Subject to the terms of the Plan, the Committee establishes the Cash Incentive Pool for each Performance Period. - (e) "Cause" means any of the following: (i) a Participant's conviction of or plea of nolo contendere to a felony; (ii) an act by a Participant which constitutes gross misconduct in the performance of the Participant's employment obligations and duties; (iii) a Participant's act of fraud against the Company or any of its Affiliates; (iv) a Participant's theft or misappropriation of property (including without limitation intellectual property) of the Company or its Affiliates; (v) a material breach by a Participant of any confidentiality agreement with, or duties of confidentiality to, the Company or any of its Affiliates that involves the Participant's wrongful disclosure of material confidential or proprietary information (including without limitation trade secrets or other intellectual property) of the Company or of any of its Affiliates; (vi) a Participant's public disparagement of the Company, its Affiliates, its business, its employees or board members; and (vii) a Participant's continued material violation of the Participant's employment obligations and duties to the Company or an Affiliate (other than due to the Participant's death or Disability) after the Company or the Affiliate has delivered to the Participant a written notice of such violation that describes the basis for the Company or Affiliate's belief that such violation has occurred and the Participant has not substantially cured such violation within thirty (30) calendar days after such written notice is given by the Company or Affiliate.
+The determination as to whether a Participant is being terminated for Cause will be made in good faith by the Company and will be final and binding on the Participant. - (f) "Code" means the Internal Revenue Code of 1986, as amended.
+Reference to a specific section of the Code or regulation thereunder will include such section or regulation, any valid regulation promulgated thereunder, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation. - (g) "Committee" means the committee administering the Plan.
+Unless and until the Board otherwise determines, the Board's Compensation Committee will administer the Plan. - (h) "Determination Date" means any time when the achievement of the performance goals associated with the applicable Performance Period remains substantially uncertain; provided, however, that if the Determination Date occurs on or before the date on which 25% of the Performance Period has elapsed, the achievement of such performance goals will be deemed to be substantially uncertain.